b-cubed-eu/astro-docs/src/content/docs/guides/software-development.md

 ### README {#r-pkg-readme}

-For general instructions, see [the README file](#repo-readme) chapter.
+For general instructions, see [the README file](#repo-readme) section.
 The README file for R packages largely takes the same form as the one required for all repositories.
 Additionally, a number of useful tools are available to you as a developer to create a great README.

 If you don’t have a README yet, you can create one with [usethis](https://usethis.r-lib.org/reference/use_readme_rmd.html):